nathankot/NKMultipeer/README.md

+**This project has been moved to [RxSwiftCommunity/RxMultipeer][rxmultipeer].**
+Please update your projects to use the new repository, as this one will no longer be maintained.

 # A testable, Rx* wrapper around MultipeerConnectivity

 Using the adapter pattern, we can test multipeer code with heavy mocking.
 In effect, we are trying to isolate all the